timrosenblatt/git-commands/README.md

 # git-commands

 Remember to put these in a path that's available in `PATH`.
 Git will take care of the rest.
 So, `git-search` put anywhere in the PATH means that running `git search` will call it.

+TODO take a look at https://github.com/kortaggio/dotfiles/blob/master/.gitconfig -- a lot of short commands can be implemented as aliases that will execute command line commands